 - Barley - both hulled and pearl barley work in this recipe

-- Gluten-Free Option: Omit the barley or substitute with wild rice, which has a similar cooking time.
+- Gluten-Free Option: Omit the barley or substitute it with wild rice, which has a similar cooking time.

 - Flavorings - use miso, tahini, tamari, sriracha, and nutritional yeast to enhance the flavor of the soup (quantities included in the recipe card)